Dark Blue Baluchi 3' 7 x 6' 2 - No. 62809

-The beauty of Baluchi rug will enhance the appeal of your home and add elegance to your space.
+The beauty of a Dark Blue Baluchi rug will enhance the appeal of your home and add elegance to your space.
 This piece of art was created by our talented artisans with a beautiful blend of vibrant colour palettes and a versatile style that captures an overwhelming essence.
-This beautiful Dark Blue Baluchi rug comes in an optimal size of 3' 7 x 6' 2.
+This Afghani Oriental Baluchi rug comes in an optimal size of 3' 7 x 6' 2.
 It can be placed in any location, so it is easily accessible.
 As with all rugs, handmade rug needs to be cleaned regularly.
 Use low-pressure vacuuming and don't use the beater bar.
 Happy Shopping!

 - * We provide FREE Local and International Shipping via DHL / UPS with a delivery time of 3 to 5 days from our California, US warehouse or from Lahore, Pakistan subject to availability.

 - * Customers are liable to any import or customs duties on arrival of the rug in their country.
 Please refer to our FAQ section for further details.

 - * You may return your unused rug(s) in its original condition and packaging within 14 days of receipt.

 - * You will be responsible for all return shipping costs with the same courier you received the rug(s) with.

 - * US and Canadian customers can send return rug(s) to our US address in California.

 - * In case of a return, you are liable to pay 10% re-stocking fee for internal company expenses such as handling, accounting, banking and other associated expenses.

 - * We operate on very low margins, hence we do not encourage customers to adopt a "buy to try" approach.

 - * If you receive a damaged item, ALRUG will assist you in receiving a replacement or refund as quickly as possible - at no cost to you.